-Ryan Reynolds Will Play The Titular Sleuth In Detective Pikachu
+Ryan Reynolds Will Play the Titular Sleuth in Detective Pikachu

 Normally when Ryan Reynolds is speaking from behind a mask he’s shooting and slicing people down as the merc with a mighty foul mouth in Deadpool.
 But he’s just booked a new gig as the voice behind a crazy character.
 According to The Hollywood Reporter, Reynolds will play Detective Pikachu in the upcoming live-action movie, Detective Pikachu.
-And before you start wondering, it is reportedly meant to be a motion capture role.
+And before you start wondering, it is reportedly meant to be a motion-capture role.
 So Reynolds isn’t just stepping into a recording studio and talking at a microphone.
 He’ll be suiting up in spandex and covered in all those little dots to give Andy Serkis a run for his mo-cap money!
-Detective Pikachu is an exceptionally intelligent Pokémon who fancies himself a sleuth, and he sets on in the movie to help star Justice Smith track down his kidnapped father.
+Detective Pikachu is an exceptionally intelligent Pokémon who fancies himself a sleuth, and he sets out in the movie to help star Justice Smith track down his kidnapped father.
 Kathryn Newton will play a “sassy journalist” who helps them.
 And now we wonder: Are there going to be a lot more guns and curse words in Detective Pikachu than we could have ever imagined?
 Let’s wait and see.

 Comments